Minhoru123/Hand-Writing-Recognition-clean/README.md

 These files will be automatically installed when you run `pip install -r requirements.txt`.

-## Usage

-[Add instructions for how to use your handwriting recognition system]

 ## Features

 * Handwriting recognition and digitization